seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 When helping with SwiftData, it was very helpful.
 Explaining the configurations of the modelcontext (explained in the invisible section of our review) was not so helpful.
 However, there was a big bug with arraytransformer where EventDTOs were not able to be converted into a EventModel (@Model), and the AI could not figure out why.
 In fact it took about 10 prompts with Claude and it STILL didn't figure out the issue.
 Until, I asked ChatGPT (even though I personally don't like ChatGPT...), and it figured out that it was an ArrayTransformer issue.
 I then went back to claude and mentioned that it was an arraytransformer issue, and it created it successfully and very quickly.

 ### To what extent did this impact match goals and expectations?
-I think I gave AI too much credit, and I realize there must be more specificity to my prompts.
+I think I gave Claude too much credit, and I realize there must be more specificity to my prompts.
 Overall, the AIs were SUPER helpful for exposing me to new techniques and functions.
 HOWEVER, if I did not specify the structure of certain things, there was a lot of things that were left unexplained.
 However, when I took my time to create a more explanatory prompt (and to not give me answers), the AI model successfully helped me learn as well as get work done more efficiently.